DennisDawson/DennisDawson.github.io/vm.md

 * Exit Impala.

 * From the home directory, execute the following command.
 This is a trivial example class that counts the number of records in the table.
-Since the command specifies the <i>salary</i> column, to which the $USER (cloudera) does not have access, the command fails.
+Since the command specifies the <i>salary</i> column, to which the <i>demouser</i> does not have access, the command fails.

 <pre>
 [cloudera@quickstart ~]$ hadoop jar \